 Physical Security means protecting facilities, hardware, software, networks, data and people from harm.
 Any event such as a fire, floods, natural disasters, or an act of random vandalism that can cause damage or loss to an organization can be considered a security concern.
 Other physical security scenarios are theft, burglary, shootings and terrorist activities.
 However unlikely a scenario may be, Chief Security Officers need to be ready for each threat with multiple strategies in place.

 While your response team is acting on mitigating the disturbance, you should also have the means to alert all the employees or just a portion of the organization.
-There should be a plan in place to make sure that the right amount of information is delivered to the right audience at the right time to avoidan unnecessary panic.
-Solus Security Solutions provides the technology required to make sure that you have an effective equipment in your organization.
+There should be a plan in place to make sure that the right amount of information is delivered to the right audience at the right time to avoid unnecessary panic.
+Solus Security Solutions provides the technology required to make sure that you have effective equipment in your organization.
 The features include automatic system lockdown, remotely controlled door activities and fully integrated access and alarm systems.
-It is vital for the CSO to receive valid information from the scene of the event, analyse and assess the scene and then act on it with an appropriate solution to make sure that the situation is brought back under control and no one is in the harm's way.
+The CSO needs to receive the valid information from the scene of the event, analyze and assess the scene and then act on it with an appropriate solution to make sure that the situation is brought back under control and no one is in the harm's way.

 and for any sales enquiries, please contact +91 8043336666 or drop an email to email@example.com.